Rilla Askew: Career

 In 2002, her second novel Fire in Beulah (2001), about the Tulsa Race Massacre, received the American Book Award and the Gustavus Myers Outstanding Book Award from the Gustavus Myers Center for the Study of Bigotry and Human Rights.
 In this historical novel, as in her other works, some critics have discussed how Askew offers the strong presence and prominence to the Other as a corrective to a-historic and romanticized visions of the American southwest.

 Askew's third novel, Harpsong (2007), is set in 1930's Oklahoma and concerns the dispossessed and homeless during the Dust Bowl era.
 Harpsong received the Oklahoma Book Award, the Western Heritage Award, the WILLA Award from Women Writing the West, and the Violet Crown Award from the Writers League of Texas in 2008.
-Poet Mary Green described it as "a love song to the American voice and the American perspective…about the love that is involved—with all the accompanying stark failings and supreme acts of kindness—in being fully human."
+Poet Mary Green described it as "a love song to the American voice and the American perspective...about the love that is involved—with all the accompanying stark failings and supreme acts of kindness—in being fully human."

 Her fourth novel, Kind of Kin (2013), is set in Cedar, Oklahoma and focuses on state immigration laws, race, religion, and class.
 Published by Ecco, Kind of Kin was a finalist for the 2014 Western Spur Award, the Mountains and Plains Booksellers Award in 2013, and was long-listed for the 2015 Dublin IMPAC Prize.

-Askew’s 2017 collection of creative nonfiction Most American: Notes from a Wounded Place, which reckons with truths obscured by collective memory, was long-listed for the PEN/America Diamonstein-Spielvogel Art of the Essay Award in 2018.
+Askew's 2017 collection of creative nonfiction Most American: Notes from a Wounded Place, which reckons with truths obscured by collective memory, was long-listed for the PEN/America Diamonstein-Spielvogel Art of the Essay Award in 2018.Her latest novel Prize for the Fire, published by the University of Oklahoma Press in October 2022, follows the 16th century Protestant martyr Anne Askew, one of the first women writers in the English language.
+Author Pamela Erens calls it "a deeply sensitive and ambitious act of historical imagination," noting that "the struggles of this sixteenth-century protagonist echo in our own contemporary battles over women's voices and bodily autonomy."

-Her upcoming novel Prize for the Fire, scheduled for publication by the University of Oklahoma Press in September 2022, follows the 16th century Protestant martyr Anne Askew, one of the first women writers in the English language.
-Author Pamela Erens calls it "a deeply sensitive and ambitious act of historical imagination," noting that "the struggles of this sixteenth-century protagonist echo in our own contemporary battles over women’s voices and bodily autonomy."
+A new collection of stories, The Hungry & The Haunted, is forthcoming from Belle Point Press in September 2024.